jacobdbrown4/jacob_brown/_pages/log.md

 * **Wednesday**:
   * looked through the EDIF parser a little bit
   * tried to figure out what pin_clock_domain_analysis in SpyDrNet SHREC does
-  * read a bunch of the TMR paper
+  * read a bunch of the TMR paper (Jonathan Johnson)
 * **Thursday**:
+  * Did not work
 * **Friday**:
+  * spent some time messing around with surface_pins.py in SpyDrNet SHREC to try to figure out what it does and how it works
+  * met with Andrew about spydrnet SHREC in general
+  * met with Dallin about edif parser bug.
+He fixed it.
+  * worked with Dr. Wirthlin, Andrew, and Dallin on getting the nexys4ddr.edf design to go through SpyDrNet SHREC

 ### Week 10: June 28, 2021
 * **Weekly Goals**: